purescript-hyper/hyper/docs/_sources/extensions/index.rst.txt

 Extensions
 **********

-While still being structured as a monolithic Git repository, Hyper's Core API is separate from other components built on it.
-This chapter shows extensions built on the Core API that provides higher-level abstractions.
+This chapter shows extensions built on top of the Core API, providing higher-level abstractions.
+They are, for technical reasons, usually hosted as separate Git repositories.

 .. toctree::